TLWFakhriAidil/nodepath-chat/README.md

 - **Intelligent Message Routing**: Implemented priority-based message routing that checks for configured flows before falling back to AI conversation system
 - **Flow Engine Integration**: Added seamless integration between webhook handlers and the WhatsApp flow processing engine
 - **Device Flow Detection**: Automatic detection of configured flows per device using `flowService.GetFlowsByDevice`
+- **Automatic Execution Creation**: System now automatically creates new flow executions when none exist for incoming messages
+- **Default Flow Selection**: Automatically selects the first available flow for the device when starting new executions
 - **Priority System**: Flow engine takes priority over AI conversation system when flows are configured
+- **Comprehensive Logging**: Added detailed logging throughout the entire flow processing pipeline with emoji indicators
 - **Graceful Fallback**: Automatic fallback to AI conversation system when:
   - No flows are configured for the device
   - Flow processing fails or encounters errors